Menander I: Reign

 Menander may have campaigned as far as the Shunga capital Pataliputra resulting in a conflict.
 The religious scripture Yuga Purana, which describes events in the form of a prophecy, states:

 Strabo also suggests that Indo-Greek conquests went up to the Shunga capital Pataliputra in northeastern India (today Patna):

 The events and results of these campaigns are unknown.
 Surviving epigraphical inscriptions during this time such as the Hathigumpha inscription states that Kharavela sacked Pataliputra.
 Furthermore, numismatics from the Mitra dynasty are concurrently placed in Mathura during the time of Menander.
 Their relationship is unclear, but the Mithra may potentially be vassals.

-In the West, Menander seems to have repelled the invasion of the dynasty of Greco-Bactrian usurper Eucratides, and pushed them back as far as the Paropamisadae, thereby consolidating the rule of the Indo-Greek kings in the northwestern part of the Indian Subcontinent.
+In the West, Menander seems to have repelled the invasion of the dynasty of Greco-Bactrian usurper Eucratides, and pushed them back as far as the Paropamisadae, thereby consolidating the rule of the Indo-Greek kings in the northwestern part of the Indian subcontinent.

 The Milinda Panha gives some glimpses of his military methods:

-Generous findings of coins testify to the prosperity and extension of his empire: (with finds as far as Britain) the finds of his coins are the most numerous and the most widespread of all the Indo-Greek kings.
+Generous findings of coins testify to the prosperity and extent of his empire: (with finds as far as Britain) the finds of his coins are the most numerous and the most widespread of all the Indo-Greek kings.
 Precise dates of his reign, as well as his origin, remain elusive, however.
 Guesses among historians have been that Menander was either a nephew or a former general of the Greco-Bactrian king Demetrius I, but the two kings are now thought to be separated by at least thirty years.
 Menander's predecessor in Punjab seems to have been the king Apollodotus I.

 Menander's empire survived him in a fragmented manner until the last Greek king Strato II disappeared around 10 AD.